 ****.csv of the diplomatic correspondence of the Republic of Texas.
 The final version of the file you created has a row for each letter listed in the volume, and in each row the name of the sender and the recipient.
 The file should look like this:

 source,target Sam Houston,J. Pinckney Henderson James Webb,Alc6e La Branche David G. Burnet,Richard G. Dunlap ...

 This file is called 'an edge list' — it's a list of connections, or edges, between the individuals.
-If you no longer have the file, you can find it online here.
+If you no longer have the file, you can find it on The Macroscope website.

 You just ran a force-directed layout.
 Each dot is a correspondent in the network, and lines between dots represent letters sent between individuals.
 Thicker lines represent more letters, and arrows represent the direction the letters were sent, such that there may be up to two lines connecting any two correspondents (one for each direction).